S10ANDK/Project-Exam-2/README.md

 - The aim for this website is to let users book or rent out venues
 - The users can register as customers or venue managers
-- This websites are targeting people who wish to travel and wants afforadble bnb's
+- This website is targeting people who wish to travel and wants affordable bnb's

 ## Built With